fyxgaming/contracts/readme.md

 13. Click execute and sign the request.
 If it shows output, it means success.
 14. Then, switch to the mint mode by updating the AllowMint flag:
    ![Switch to Mint mode](docs/switch-to-mint-mode.png)
-15. Until this step is finished, you can see the contract address.
+15. After this step is finished, you can see the contract address.
 You can check it on Polygonscan: https://polygonscan.com/address/[contract-address].
-16. If you want to mint CFS token, follow these steps:
+16. To mint the token, follow these steps:
    1. Add the CFS token to your wallet by clicking 'Import Token' in MetaMask and filling the CFS contract address:
       ![Register CFS token to wallet](docs/register-cfs-token-to-wallet.png)
    2. Our CFS token does not have an image.
 We need to verify our token in MetaMask to show the CFS image as default.
 An alternative way to add the image is handled in the gateway when registering an address for staking rewards.